achorg/ach-gatsby-site/content/pages/activities/index.md

 Grants and Awards
 -----------------

 The ACH supports young scholars by providing bursaries to defray costs of attending conferences and other DH events.
-ACH also participates in the ADHO achievement awards which recognize achievements in the field of Digital Humanities. [\[More information\]](grants-and-awards)
+ACH also participates in the ADHO achievement awards which recognize achievements in the field of Digital Humanities. [\[More information\]](/activities/grants-and-awards)

 Open Agenda-Setting
 -------------------

 Beginning in 2012, the Association for Computers and the Humanities moved toward more open and transparent agenda-setting.
-We look to you to help us better serve the international digital humanities community—by generating new ideas for our Executive Council to explore, and prioritizing items already on our agenda. [\[More information\]](open-agenda-setting-2012)
+We look to you to help us better serve the international digital humanities community—by generating new ideas for our Executive Council to explore, and prioritizing items already on our agenda. [\[More information\]](/news/2012/04/open-agenda-setting-2012)